gawbul/pyEnsemblRest/README.rst

 License
 =======

-pyEnsemblRest - A wrapper for the EnsEMBL REST API
+pyEnsemblRest - A client for the Ensembl REST API written in the Python programming language

-Copyright (C) 2013-2016, Steve Moss
+Copyright (C) 2013-2020, Steve Moss

 pyEnsemblRest is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by